 Although I don’t agree with everything this author claims, I can whole-heartedly recommend this bible study.
-I actually read the workbook version of this book and really enjoyed the depth of bible study and Hebrew/Greek word study.
+I actually read the workbook version of Believing God and really enjoyed the depth of bible study and Hebrew/Greek word study.

 I call this book life-changing because it helped me realize that although I claimed to believe God and believe His character is true, I often failed to live that out.
 I wasn’t thinking and acting on my so-called belief.
 Instead I worried and mistrusted and misunderstood the hard things in life.

 This lovely devotional made for easy reading yet contained surprising depth.
 Author Arabah Joy utilizes modern day parables to teach valuable lessons about trusting God.

 She has a way of getting to the heart of the issue that leads to lots of light-bulb moments!

 I often re-read each day because each one was packed with so much good information to really chew on, and then I usually shared what I learned with my husband, too.
 It’s that kind of book that you tell all your friends about.